kechagias/varfima/README.md

 &nbsp;  4.
 Run the demo files.

 **Disclaimer**: <br>
-&nbsp;  This repo is creeated only for demonstration purposes and to allow researchers to replicate the results of the <br>
+&nbsp;  This repo is created only for demonstration purposes.
+Practitioners and researchers may use it to replicate the results of the <br>
 &nbsp;  paper https://onlinelibrary.wiley.com/doi/abs/10.1111/jtsa.12504.
-As such the macros and programs contained in the repo <br>
+As a result the macros and programs contained in the repo <br>
-&nbsp;  are not fully tested.
+&nbsp;  are not fully tested and may contain bugs or other issues.
+If you use the code please cite the above mentioned paper as necessary.

+**SAS Version**: <br>
+&nbsp;  All functions were developed under SAS 9.4.

+**Contact**: <br>
 Please feel free to reach out to me at stefanoskeh@gmail.com with any questions or suggestions.